 Once the injury in the blood vessels is healed, there would not be any need for the presence of a blood clot.
 This is where fibrinolysis comes in handy.
 This is set off by cleaving the zymogen plasminogen into a potent clot remodeling and degrading agent plasmin with the help of tissue plasminogen activator or t-PA.
-This mechanism is inherently inhibited under normal circumstances in the presence of plasminogen activator inhibitor or that is released by the endothelium.
+This mechanism is inherently inhibited under normal circumstances in the presence of a plasminogen activator inhibitor or that is released by the endothelium.

 Conditions that Affect Coagulation

 Excessive bleeding is essentially caused by the lack of any of the clotting factors and substances involved in hemostasis.
 Conditions under this are categorized into three:

 - Vitamin K deficiency: liver disease, in neonates with absent vitamin K producing intestinal flora, fat malabsorption

 - Hemophilias: classic hemophilia or hemophilia A (factor VIII deficiency), Christmas disease or hemophilia B (factor IX deficiency)